-Our Emergency Shelter Program called Interfaith Hospitality Network is a community-based program where families experiencing homelessness are able to immediately get off the streets and stay in local churches for up to 2 months while they seek employment and housing.
-While in the program, our families pay no rent, are provided three meals a day by a team of volunteers as well as transportation to get to shelter congregations and schools for children.
+IHN Delco was a community-based program where families experiencing homelessness were able to immediately get off the streets and stay in local churches for up to 2 months while they seek employment and housing.
+While in the program, our families paid no rent, were provided three meals a day by a team of volunteers as well as transportation to get to shelter congregations and schools for children.

-In the evenings, families stay as the guests of local houses of faith, which convert classrooms or other facilities into private spaces for each family.
-They are supported by an army of volunteers who are trained annually on the causes of homelessness, and on how to work safely and sensitively with program guests.
+In the evenings, families stayed as the guests of local houses of faith, which convert classrooms or other facilities into private spaces for each family.
+They were supported by an army of volunteers who were trained annually on the causes of homelessness, and on how to work safely and sensitively with program guests.

-By using an innovated model where we utilize existing resources - spaces like congregations and volunteers motivated by compassion - we are able to provide emergency shelter services at 1/3 the cost of a traditional shelter.
-Although we work closely with the faith community, we do not require adherence to a particular religious belief or require participation in any religious service or activities.
+By using this innovated model where we utilized existing resources - spaces like congregations and volunteers motivated by compassion - we were able to provide emergency shelter services at 1/3 the cost of a traditional shelter.

-On average, 88% of the people served in the shelter program secure housing within nine weeks.
+On average, 89% of the people served in our IHN program secured housing within nine weeks.
 Because of the depth of services and community support, families stay housed.

 HOW IT WORKS

-These volunteers are the core of the program.
-They share food, spend the night, play with children and lend their passion and expertise to help families get back on their feet.
+Volunteers are essential for a successful Family Promise shelter.
+They give of their time, donations, passion and expertise to help families get back on their feet.
 They prove that motivated people can solve family homelessness.
 And, in the process, they truly create “home” – and a community – for families who have no place left to turn.

 A COMMUNITY RESPONSE

 By bringing the community together on the issue of family homelessness, Family Promise addresses a major social problem in a holistic, effective way.
 Once the community becomes engaged, people understand the root causes of family homelessness and take steps to address them.